Skip to main content

 • You want adaptive replanning when earlier steps fail or need adjustment

-If tasks are independent and can run in parallel, use Coordinator or Supervisor instead.
+If tasks are independent and can run in parallel, use Parallel Tasks or Supervisor instead.

 Block composition